grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/04 Checks Tab.md

 ---
 title: 'Checks Tab'
-excerpt: 'The Checks tab allow you to visualize performance of your checks in your k6 test'
+excerpt: 'The Checks tab visualizes performance of your checks in your k6 test'
 ---

 ## Cloud Results: Checks

-The Checks Tab allows you to visually inspect and analyze `Checks` in your test.
+With the **Checks** tab, you can visually inspect and analyze Checks in your test.
 The number in the tab represents passing Checks / total Checks, so you can quickly see if there's something that demands your attention.

 As you further examine this tab, you are able to: